Gman-Superfly/AKIRA/architecture_theoretical/SPECTRAL_BELIEF_MACHINE.md

 ### 1.1 The Question

-After developing an extensive theoretical framework — spanning Action Quanta, conservation laws, BEC physics, POMDP dynamics, spectral decomposition, and the language of information — we must ask:
+After developing an extensive theoretical framework, spanning Action Quanta, conservation laws, BEC physics, POMDP dynamics, spectral decomposition, and the language of information, we must ask:

 **What architecture does this theory demand?**